Key profit drivers

 Factors that significantly impact on profit are called profit drivers, eg kilograms of red meat produced per hectare.

-It takes less time and effort to reduce cost of production than to influence price.
+It takes less time and effort to reduce the cost of production than to influence price.

 Fixed vs variable costs